dappnode/DAppNodeDocs/docs/install.md

 ### Script installation guide

-For this example, we'll be installing DAppNode on a Digital Ocean droplet, but the process should work for any other Ubuntu Server 18.04.
+For this example, we'll be installing DAppNode on a Digital Ocean droplet, but the process should work for any other Debian 10 Server.

 **_We strongly recommend using 8GB+ of RAM and a <= 200 Gbs SSD hard drive._**